scifir/scifir-units/TO-DO.md

 ## EXTRA TOOLS (1)
 - TODO: Create scicalcs, a cli tool that calculates with scifir-units any value

-## PORTS (4)
-- TODO: Port to C#
-- TODO: Port to Java
-- TODO: Port to Octave
-- TODO: Port to Visual Basic

 ## RELEASE (2)
 - TODO: see what to do to configure optimizations